mscroggs.co.uk

 Allowed HTML tags: <br> <a> <small> <b> <i> <s> <sup> <sub> <u> <spoiler> <ul> <ol> <li> <logo>

-It's 2019, and the Advent calendar has disappeared, so it's time to reveal the answers and annouce the winners.
-But first, some good news: with your help, Santa was able to work out who had stolen the presents and save Christmas:
+It's 2021, and the Advent calendar has disappeared, so it's time to reveal the answers and annouce the winners.
+But first, some good news: with your help, Santa received all his letters and Christmas was saved!

 Now that the competition is over, the questions and all the answers can be found here.
-Before announcing the winners, I'm going to go through some of my favourite puzzles from the calendar, reveal the solution and a couple of notes and Easter eggs.
+Before announcing the winners, I'm going to go through some of my favourite puzzles from the calendar, reveal the solution and a couple of other interesting bits and pieces.

 Highlights